 September 30, 1995

 I started school the week after Mom died.
 I wasn’t sure I could concentrate enough because of my grief, but somehow, God is giving me the strength and concentration.
 I like it much better than the State University.
 I am taking graduate level statistics and have a wonderful instructor who makes it very clear.
-Hopefully, I won’t fall asleep in statistics class this time like I did 22 years ago when I took it for my BSN!
-We are also having to solve problems on the computer with a 5 inch floppy disc that corresponds to our textbook.
-I am thankful for my personal computer at home so I don’t have to do all my homework on campus.
+Hopefully, I won’t fall asleep in statistics class this time like I did 22 years ago when I took it for my BSN.
+We need to solve problems on the computer with a 5-inch floppy disc that corresponds to our textbook.
+I thank the Lord for providing my personal computer at home so I don’t have to do all my homework on campus.

 January 1, 1996